MB-Bidram/WiND/README.md

 # WiND
 a minimal PyTorch framework for WideNDepth-style models.
 ---
-See the architecture at (WND)[https://github.com/MB-Bidram/WideNDepth/]
+See the full architecture at https://github.com/MB-Bidram/WideNDepth/